siadat/netmatch/README.md

 Synchronizing two requests means that the first one is blocked until the second one arrives as well.
 Then both requests will receive a response with a payload.

-It may be used for matching online players in a multiplayer game server.

 ## Comparison with Go channels

 Syncnet behaves similar to a Go unbuffered channel, however, there are differences: